 Every baby is a miracle.
 But when it takes a series of miracles for your baby to find your home, it feels like a rare and precious gift.
 Our son is exactly that.
 We have so enjoyed him!
-I heard someone once say that “Babies should be dipped in chocolate and sold at Easter time.“ I would completely agree!
-I find it especially fitting since our little guy already looks like he is dipped in chocolate!
-LOL… we could just eat him up!

 Adoption is such an amazing special experience!
 I simply cannot explain it.
 To realize that another mother is willing to give you her baby is quite humbling.
 There is an added responsibility to love this baby not only for yourself, but for his birth mom as well.
 Our family has been so blessed to have experienced this adoption.
 To experience firsthand the fact that you can love someone that isn’t biologically yours as much as any of your biological children… maybe in some ways even more because it required extra miracles to get him to us!

 Heavenly Father knew well what he was doing when we experienced secondary infertility, and guided us instead to turn towards adoption.
-We just KNOW that the little guy is ours!!!
+We just KNOW that this little guy is ours!!!
 We know that we agreed before this life to find each other.
 Our family wouldn’t have been complete without him in it, and we thank Heavenly Father every day for blessing us in this way!

 More than anything else, I just feel like the whole experience has made me a better person.
 There have been so many eye-opening moments and learning experiences that simply make me more well-rounded in the long run.
 I have more empathy for people that are infertile.
 More empathy and understanding for people who are waiting in the adoption process.
 More empathy for brave women who are willing to give up their sweet little babies.
-More empathy for other cultures and races.
+More empathy and love for all cultures and races.
 I feel like I have become a more Christ-like person… because of our little man!